Fudgy Autumn Apple Ginger Cake – Easy Loaf

 Fudgy Autumn Apple & Ginger Cake

-- 2 large cooking apples
+- 2 cooking apples

 - 3 regular eating apples I used Royal Gala